evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_LP/_index.md

 ### Charge port

 The location of the charge port is on the [left front corner](../../../../technology/charging/connectors/#front-corner).
 This location makes it easy to use charge stations where you need to park with the front in.
-The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets.
+Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
+For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}